 2 National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
 3755.
-Hereinafter, for ease of citation, all section references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012).
+Hereinafter, for ease of citation, all section references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2018).

-Respondent denies that Petitioner sustained a SIRVA Table injury; denies that the flu vaccine caused Petitioner's alleged shoulder injury, or any other injury; denies that Petitioner suffered the residual effects of his alleged injury for more than six months; and denies that Petitioner's current condition is a sequela of a vaccine-related injury.
+Respondent denies that Petitioner sustained a SIRVA Table injury; denies that the vaccine caused Petitioner's alleged shoulder injury, or any other injury; and denies that Petitioner's current condition is a sequela of a vaccine-related injury.

-Nevertheless, on April 1, 2024, the parties filed the attached joint stipulation, stating that a decision should be entered awarding compensation.
+Nevertheless, on June 17, 2025, the parties filed the attached joint stipulation, stating that a decision should be entered awarding compensation.
 I find the stipulation reasonable and adopt it as my decision awarding damages, on the terms set forth therein.